-From the tentative gropings, where sailors recognized that limes prevented scurvy, to the solid research data surrounding vitamin C by Linus Pauling, we have come a long way.
+From the tentative attempts where sailors recognized that limes prevent scurvy, to the solid research data surrounding vitamin C by Linus Pauling, we have come a long way.

-1) Ref.
-9 has provided the first evidence on a large population basis that daily vitamin supplements led to 5.1% longer telomeres when compared to people who did not take supplements.
+1) It is important to realize, Ref.
+9 has provided the first evidence that daily vitamin supplements led to 5.1% longer telomeres when compared to people who did not take supplements.
 This translated to 9.8 years less aging when compared to the population with no supplement use.
 The same study also found that micronutrients from food were not related to telomere length with the exception of vitamin C and E. The authors (Xu et al.) concluded that multivitamin use is associated with slower biological aging due to longer telomeres.

 Preventing chronic inflammation

 As stated before (see my YouTube video on the home page) chronic inflammation can cause cardiovascular disease, diabetes, arthritis, cancer, lung disease (asthma, COPD), neurological disease (Parkinson’s disease, Alzheimer’s disease, possibly MS) and autoimmune diseases.
-All of the anti-oxidant vitamins and the detoxification described below will aid in preventing chronic inflammation.
-However, it is also important to eliminate or limit sugar intake and starchy food intake (noodles, rice, potatoes, bread, and cakes) to prevent insulin hyper secretion, which would cause the metabolic syndrome and lead to chronic inflammation.
+All of the antioxidant vitamins and the detoxification described below will aid in preventing chronic inflammation.
+However, it is also important to eliminate or limit sugar intake and starchy food intake (noodles, rice, potatoes, bread, and cakes) to prevent insulin hypersecretion, which would cause the metabolic syndrome and lead to chronic inflammation.
 The physician can order a fasting insulin level to check for hyperinsulinism.
 Supplementation with omega-3 fatty acids (molecularly distilled fish oil) will help the anti-inflammatory process as will vitamin D3 supplementation.
-Recently two studies have shown that vitamin D is useful in preventing breast cancer, lymphoma and colorectal cancer, but also in preventing prostate cancer.
+Recently a study has shown that vitamin D is useful in preventing breast cancer, lymphoma and colorectal cancer, but also in preventing prostate cancer.

 Before you think of supplementing, the body needs to be detoxified so that the nutrients and supplements can access the cells and do their supportive work.
 Books like “Breakthrough” (Ref.8) by Suzanne Somers have reviewed newer insights of antiaging medicine.
 This points out the importance of detoxifying the body from heavy metals like mercury, lead and cadmium.
 Chelation therapy with vitamin C and Glutathione, or with EDTA can be used to remove some of these heavy toxic metals (pollution).